Dhwanit5656/rag-document-chatbot/README.md

 ## 📄 License

-MIT — feel free to use and adapt.
+Apache-2.0 license — feel free to use and adapt.